Ribbons (sculpture)

-Ribbons (2024) is an outdoor sculpture in Leeds, England, by Pippa Hale, which was unveiled on 12 October 2024.
+Ribbons (2024) is an outdoor sculpture in Leeds, England, by Pippa Hale, which was unveiled on 11 October 2024.
 Shaped like entwined ribbons, this corten steel sculpture celebrates and commemorates the achievements of women in Leeds, by featuring the names of 383 women nominated by the public.
-This redresses the gender imbalance in public art in Leeds.
+This goes some way to redressing the gender imbalance in public art in Leeds.